A law firm website can be a fascinating subject with firms taking a multitude of different approaches.

 Let’s look at two important statistics, one, a survey by Google which found that 96% of people seeking legal advice (in the US) use a search engine, and the other, from Legal Productivity, which found that only 35% of law firm websites had been updated in the last year.

-This would suggest there is a big opportunity due to the fact that lots of potential clients are searching online, however, with many law firm websites not being updated this, in reality, is a lost opportunity.
+Whilst these statistics are a few years old now, this would suggest there is a big opportunity due to the fact that lots of potential clients are searching online.
+With many law firm websites not being updated however, in reality, this is a lost opportunity.
 It would also suggest that most of the time these potential new clients for your firm aren’t getting the answers to the questions they are looking for.

 This guide, How To Design Your Law Firm Website To Win New Clients, will now look at the various steps you should consider in order to redesign your law firm website and turn it into a business development tool generating leads and delivering a return on your marketing investment.

 We’ve all heard the old adage, fail to plan and plan to fail, well the same can be said for your law firm website.
 A lot of firms, in fact a lot of businesses in general, build their new website without a specific goal in mind.
-It's more of a must do rather than a we must do this for a specific reason.
+It's viewed more of a must do rather than something of strategic importance for your firm's growth.

-The typical process is usually something along the lines of someone senior deciding that a new website is called for, an agency is appointed and several designs are reviewed before the website build begins.
+The typical process is usually something along the lines of someone senior deciding that a new website is called for; an agency appointed; several designs reviewed; and the website build begins.
 At no point is any consideration given to establishing the goals the new website needs to deliver.

 To get going, let’s think through the following questions: